izzymsft/Kafka-Real-Time-Analytics-Demo/Resources/Data Pipeline/README.md

 1. The SELECT STATEMENT will allow you to see the data in the fruit table on SQL Server.

     a.
 Run both of these scripts side by side to make sure they match

 1. Enable SQL Agent job so the stored proc will be executed every 10 mins and you should see the updates in the table

     a.
 The Agg table will show you a cumultive total for each time min timeframe it ran in with it aggregating on NUM_SOLD

+# Summary
+This data pipeline highlight how to setup debezium connector to extract data from SQL Server using CDC and consume it as an AVRO file.
+The consumption happens thru KSQLDB but requires the Connector configuration to enable it.
+The connector setups the connection string and transforms the data into a Key-Value pair.
+This AVRO file then can be consumed as a topic in KSQLDB.